 — LOUIS ARMSTRONG SCHOLARSHIP 2018

-This year’s album, ”Movement,” (2023) was released under the German record label Berthold Records and was marked by a tour in Germany and India, as well as a memorable release concert at Fasching in Stockholm.
-Terese was recently awarded a 2-year working grant from the Swedish Arts Grants Committee and is now planning to create a fourth album inspired by her tour in India.
+Terese’s most recent album, ”Movement,” released in 2023 under the German record label Berthold Records, was highlighted by a tour in both Germany and India, as well as an unforgettable release concert at Fasching in Stockholm.
+In the same year, Terese achieved another milestone when she received a 2-year working grant from the Swedish Arts Grants Committee.
+Looking ahead to 2024, she plans to leverage the inspiration she gained from her Indian tour to create new music and produce her fourth album.

 Her music and performances have led to several nominations and prizes in the last few years, such as the ”Louis Armstrong-scholarship” in 2018, with the motivation: ”She has given the violin a new face within jazz.”
 Terese has been honored to perform her music with ”Bohuslän Big Band,” one of Sweden’s most well-known big bands.
 Evenstad was invited to their project called ”Up-and-coming Artists 2019”, where they present young musicians who have made a name for themselves in the Swedish jazz society.
 In 2019 she was nominated for the concert series ”Young Swedish Soloist 2019” produced by Scenkonst Sörmland and awarded the ”J: son Scholarship” by the legendary guitarist Janne Schaffer.

 During 2022, she had the honor of being part of ”Meet the Artist” at Örebro University School of Music in Örebro, conducting a 2-day workshop with final-year students.
-The collaboration culminated in a concert at the concert hall of Örebro University School of Music.
 Over the years, Terese has received several grants from the Swedish Arts Grants Committee and the Swedish Arts Council for her projects.
-She has had the privilege of performing with renowned ensembles like Bohuslän Big Band, as well as esteemed jazz musicians such as Frank Vignola & Vinny Raviolo.
+She has had the privilege of performing with renowned ensembles like Bohuslän Big Band, and Music Music Music Oversized, as well as esteemed jazz musicians such as Lina Nyberg, Fabian Kallerdahl, Kristin Amparo, Peter Knudsen, Eva Lindal, Stina Hällberg Agback, Örjan Hultén, Frank Vignola & Vinny Raviolo, among others.
 Additionally, she has toured in countries including Germany, India, Norway, Italy, and Switzerland.

 She has her roots in traditional jazz and has listened extensively to artists like Sonny Rollins, Ella Fitzgerald, Errol Garner, and Horace Silver, among others.
 She enjoys experimenting and developing her personal expression, pushing the boundaries of jazz.
 Her influences in jazz violin include Ola Kvernberg, Didier Lockwood, Fiona Monbet, Aurelien Trigo, and Eva Slongo.